yduf/bestq/README.md

 Licensed under the [GNU General Public License, version 3.
 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.html)

+This apply to a set of images picturing the same content, but that may have been altered or resized in a various way.
 Based on following ideas to measure _image sharpness_ and _image noise_ of a set of images and compare their relatives quality.

 ## [Image sharpness](https://photo.stackexchange.com/a/117823/104580)